dharanirajan676/Nmap_Elevate_labs_task1/README.md

 Ports 135, 139, 445 (Windows Services): Frequently exploited by malware like WannaCry and NotPetya.
 Can allow remote code execution, lateral movement, or unauthorized file access.
 Port 3306 (MySQL): If the database is externally exposed and credentials are weak, it’s vulnerable to SQL injection, data theft, or remote access.

+save the result for the future phase using command nmap -sS 10.24.56.0/24 -oN portscan_results.txt

 Recommendations:
 >.
 Close unused ports or restrict them with firewall rules.
 >.
 Disable SMB v1, NetBIOS, or unused Windows services.